amarmharris/LibraryManagementSystem_A_Harris/README.md

 You also have the option to create an account and choose your account type.

-each account type is different in that the due dates will be set differently based on the account type.
+Each account type is different in that the due dates will be set differently based on the account type.

 You will only be allowed to checkout a limited number of items as well based on your account type